 If we look at the current approach it is entirely logical.

 FRES Specialist Vehicle will create a family of vehicles based on an Infantry Combat Vehicle, the GD ASCOD2.
 Protected mobility, scout, repair, recovery, command, ambulance variants are planned with bridge laying and a direct fire variant using a common base vehicle.

-These will replace CVR(T) and some FV432’s although the final make up and distribution of variants amongst the planned Multi Role Brigades is still ‘work in progress’ and therefore anyone’s guess.
+These will replace CVR(T) and some FV432’s although the final makeup and distribution of variants amongst the planned Multi-Role Brigades is still a ‘work in progress and therefore anyone’s guess.

 By 2017 when the first FRES SV comes into service the base vehicle will be a quarter of a century old.

 £500 million will buy us 7 prototypes which whilst I understand things are expensive it is still difficult to comprehend, no matter how clever GVA and CIDS are, how the concept phase will cost this much.